 After this second block, participants who have passed the Level 1 Exam should take the Level 2 Examination in June to obtain CFA® certification.

-In addition to the Foundations and Advanced Courses, throughout the year the program is enriched by a series of specialized seminars in state-of-the-art topics related to Finance, given by leading industry experts, such as:
+In addition to the Foundations and Advanced Courses, throughout the year the program is enriched by a series of specialized seminars in state-of-the-art topics related to Finance and complementary modules.

 Increasingly companies expect, along with solid technical competences, that their employees combine a set of soft skills that are the basis of a good professional performance.
 An excellent professional performance necessarily involves the management of other personal and relational variables in addition to the technical competences: the ability to understand and deal with peers, clients and employees, the ability to anticipate opportunities and to solve problems through communication, the ability to focus energy on activities that really add value.

-This is why issues such as Leadership and Negotiation make a basic contribution to enhancing performance and developing a set of skills that can improve the effectiveness of decision making, public communication and teamwork.
+This is why issues such as Leadership and Negotiation make a basic contribution to enhance performance and develop a set of skills that can improve the effectiveness of decision making, public communication and teamwork.

-The excellent feedback from MIF participants shows that they appreciate the opportunity to improve their personal skills to communicate, negotiate and manage others with greater success.
-A weekend focused on strengthening participant soft skills will take place at Fundação Eugénio de Almeida in Évora.
+The excellent feedback from MIF participants shows that they appreciate the opportunity to improve their personal skills, in order to communicate, negotiate and manage others with greater success.
+A weekend focused on strengthening the participants' soft skills will take place at Fundação Eugénio de Almeida in Évora.
 This initiative will enrich the program and add variety to the curriculum and teaching methods.
 The soft skills training weekend will be unique in many other aspects.

 International Study Tours